Madour/Sherlock13-Online/README.md

 > This markdown file uses mermaid for class diagrams and js-sequence for sequence diagrams

+### Build and run

+The makefile is provided.
+Run make at project root.
+Programs will be created in bin folder.

+For server : `./server.exe <port> [-d|--debug]`

+For client : `./client.exe <host> <port> [-d|-debug]`

+Debug option will run the programs with a (*very*, at least for the server) verbose output.

-### Server side architecture
+### Server architecture

+On launch, the server creates 32 Lobby structs and a thread for each one.

-A server contains 32 precreated Lobby structs.
-Each Lobby can have 4 pointers to Player structs.
+Each Lobby has 4 pointers to Player structs.

 ```mermaid
 classDiagram